williamguilhermesouza/fisiorespiratoria/README.md

 Simple App to calculate patient conditions based on peak flow and other variables measured from the patient.

+The App last version can be found in google play at [this](https://play.google.com/store/apps/details?id=com.spasaude.fisiorespiratoria) link.

 This app was build using Expo for React-Native, the below design screens show how the app should look like when finished: